uptimesoftware/uptime-metric-chart/src/stable/readme.txt

 1. Install unixODBC via your package manager (ie. yum install unixodbc) .
 This will install unixODBC into your '/usr/lib64/' directory.
 2. Download and Install the latest version of the 'Oracle Instant Client Basic' package, available from Oracle here.
 Keep in mind that up.time 7.2 comes bundled with 64bit Apache/PHP so you will need the Linux x86-64 package. ie. oracle-instantclient12.1-basic-12.1.0.1.0-1.x86_64.rpm .
 (The 12.1 package works with 11g Databases as well).
 This package will install some of the requires binaries/drivers for Oracle into /usr/lib/oracle/<version>/client64/lib/
 3. Download and install the ' ODBC: Additional libraries' package from Oracle (ie. oracle-instantclient12.1-odbc-12.1.0.1.0-1.x86_64.rpm  ).
 This provides the actual ODBC Driver we need from Oracle.
-4. Edit the /etc/init.d/uptime_httpd script that starts up.time's apache, and add the below lines to set some of the required environment variables
+4. Edit the /etc/init.d/uptime_httpd script that starts up.time's apache, and add the below lines to set some of the required environment variables.
 This should be towards the beginning of the script, immediately after the 'export MIBDIRS' line  ).
 Make sure to change <version>  in the Oracle_HOME to the correct version for the path where the drivers were installed in Step 2 above.

 export ORACLE_HOME=/usr/lib/oracle/<version>/client64
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$ORACLE_HOME/lib